menu

 Because occupations involving physical labor dominate the local economy, Pembroke is generally considered to be a blue-collar town.
 43.53% of the Pembroke workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Pembroke is a town of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Pembroke who work in office and administrative support (16.55%), food service (12.95%), and sales jobs (5.04%).

-Pembroke is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Pembroke doesn't have a public transportation system that people use for their commute.

 The per capita income in Pembroke in 2022 was $33,142, which is middle income relative to Virginia and the nation.
 This equates to an annual income of $132,568 for a family of four.
 However, Pembroke contains both very wealthy and poor people as well.